UKTechArena/.github/profile/README.md

 Make sure all your team members also register with the same team name.

 ### Start Building
 Once you have registered you will be given access to the GitHub and Slack accounts for the hackathon.
-Each team has a prive Git repository to which you need to push all your code.
+Each team has a private Git repository to which you need to push all your code.
 You can use multiple branches to test different algorithms but only the score for code in the `main` branch will be submitted.

 ### Automatic Testing
 Your solution will be tested each time you push code to GitHub or create a pull request.
-The system will calculate a score based on your compression time and quality.
+The system will calculate a score based on weighted mean of compression ratio, inverse of decompression time and quality of decompressed output as compared to original input.

 ### Solution Scores
 You can see the score for each build on the `Actions` tab of your repository.